 Spruce Creek Loop Trail

-Spruce Creek Loop doubles as a top Breckenridge hiking trail in the summer and a popular cross-country ski trail in the winter.
-Located off Spruce Creek Road, visitors will find an easy 4-mile hike through forests where they can enjoy mountain views.
+Spruce Creek Loop doubles as a top Breckenridge hiking trail in the summer and popular cross-country ski trail in winter.
+Located off Spruce Creek Road, visitors find an easy 4-mile hike through forests where they enjoy mountain views.

 Starting at the base of Peak 9, Burro Trail measures between 6 to 7 miles.
-This trail features lots of shaded trees and runs along Spruce Creek and eventually meets the Spruce Creek trail.
-By itself, this is a great day hike, or pair it with Spruce Creek trail for a half-day adventure.
+This trail features lots of shaded trees, runs along Spruce Creek and eventually meets Spruce Creek trail.
+By itself, this is a shorter day hike, or pair it with Spruce Creek trail for a half-day adventure.

 Sawmill Creek Trail